JPHAGOD/FPGA-Atari-Breakout-/README.md

 You have 3 lives; a led count and the color of the ball show you how many lives you have left.
 But each time you complete a level you recover a life (max.
 3).

 This proyect was mede for my Program Elements 2 class.

+Please check the FPGA DE10 lite pinout: https://www.terasic.com.tw/cgi-bin/page/archive_download.pl?Language=China&No=1021&FID=a13a2782811152b477e60203d34b1baa

+Dont forget to download Quartus and install the correct driver for your project.

+Enjoy!